weecology/lab-manual/WEecology:-Local-Attractions.md

 La Chua trail on the East side of town is where the large alligators are.
 Lake access, trails, and a lookout tower are on the West side.
 Bison are usually on the West side.
 * Devil's Millhopper State Park
 Large sink hole with 200 step staircase going down into it.
 A short nature trail surrounding it.
 Worth seeing but probably not for more than an hour or so.
 * Sweetwater Wetlands Park
-man-made wetland with boardwalk nature trails.
+Man-made wetland with boardwalk nature trails.
 Scarcely-shaded so ideal to visit early in the morning or late in the afternoon.

 ## Outside of town
 * St. Augustine.